Associated Press Television—October 4, 2012

 Many patients come for an epidural steroid injection.
 I think the patient should ask what is the name of the steroid they are getting.
 Is it a single dose vial?
 There are all sorts of things we can do to prevent against infections, what I call iatrogenic infections that can be caused by the person doing the procedure.
 That is the best that we can do, to do it under meticulous sterile technique from the storage of the drug to the point were it is provided to the patient.

-View the video at video.ap.org.
+This video originally appeared at video.ap.org.